Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions: Perturbative gadgets in a nutshell

 An overview of works related to perturbative gadgets is presented in Table~\ref{table:gadgets-overview}.
 Historically, perturbative gadgets were developed to prove the QMA-hardness of the local Hamiltonian problem.
 The $3$-local Hamiltonian problem is known to be QMA-complete~\cite{kempe3-LocalHamiltonianIsQMA2003} and Kempe, Kitaev, and Regev have shown that so is the $2$-local problem by proposing the first perturbative gadget, which reduces the locality from $3$ to $2$~\cite{kempeComplexityLocalHamiltonian2006}.
 Oliviera and Terhal have added to this by showing that the $2$-local Hamiltonian problem is still QMA-complete when restricting the interaction to a 2D square lattice, and in doing so introduced a new perturbative gadget.
 This subdivision gadget reduces the locality of a $k$-local Hamiltonian to $\lceil k/2\rceil+1$-local interactions by introducing a single auxiliary qubit per interaction term.
 These kinds of gadgets have also been considered to be used outside of the world of complexity-theoretic analysis, but they are inherently not practical, as discussed further in Section~\ref{sec:practical-applications}.

-Furthermore, the recursive use of gadgets to arrive at two-local Hamiltonians can be avoided by a single gadget introduced by Jordan and in Ref.~\cite{jordanPerturbativeGadgetsArbitrary2008a}, which encodes $k$-local Hamiltonians in $k^{\text{th}}$ order of perturbation theory of a two-local gadget Hamiltonian.
-However, just like the three-to-two local gadget, their construction relies on certain properties of the evolution of a state under a Hamiltonian, such as provided in the adiabatic setting.
+Furthermore, the recursive use of gadgets to arrive at two-local Hamiltonians can be avoided by a single gadget introduced by Jordan and Farhi in Ref.~\cite{jordanPerturbativeGadgetsArbitrary2008a}, which encodes $k$-local Hamiltonians in $k^{\text{th}}$ order of perturbation theory of a two-local gadget Hamiltonian.
+However, just like the three-to-two local gadget, their construction relies on certain properties of the evolution under a Hamiltonian where the state is restricted to a predetermined subspace , such as provided in the adiabatic setting.

 In the following years, several works proposed improvements in resource requirements, convergence bounds, or coupling strengths \cite{Cao2015,caoCombinatorialAlgorithmsPerturbation2016,caoEfficientOptimizationPerturbative2017,bauschGadgets2020}, as well as introduced highly specialized gadget constructions for restricted classes of Hamiltonians, such as for topological quantum codes and for realizing certain parent Hamiltonians featuring intrinsic topological order \cite{BrellGadget,ockoNonperturbativeGadgetTopological2011}.